Update on my furry family + why animal adoption matters

 I’ve been blessed with many teachers throughout my life and they’ve come in all shapes and sizes.
 My grandmother.
 Dear friends.
 My husband.
 Books.
 Cancer.
 Healers.
 Doctors.
 The list goes on.
 Some teachers have been kind, some tough, and others have been a little off their rockers (in the best possible way).
 But what I’ve noticed over the years is that my most powerful teachers walk on all fours.
 A dairy cow who lived across the street from my childhood home.
 My soul-kitty Crystal (who I dedicated my second book to).
 Lately, I’ve been lucky enough to share my home with two wise, silly beings because of our choice to embrace animal adoption and animal rescue.

 Most of you know Lola (#lolarocks).
 She’s part catahoula, part pitbull.
 Folks think she’s a hilarious hyena.
 We agree!
 You’ve probably also met Buddy by now (#gobuddygo).
-When we found him in the woods six months ago, he was a starving and emaciated shell of a dog with a resilient sweet soul.
+When we found him in the woods and he was a starving and emaciated shell of a dog with a resilient sweet soul.
 His journey back to health has taught me so much more about healing.
 It’s a Divine honor to watch him blossom and be part of his life.

 That’s why I made this video for you.
 Often, people think that animal adoption and rescue are selfless acts—a one-way street.
 They don’t realize that by saving an animal, you could also be saving yourself.
 The love, companionship, and bond created with these loyal and innocent beings is truly unique and life-changing.